isaac098098/latex-luasnips/README.md

 # Anki

-I made an Anki deck for this snippets, separated on subdecks in the index sectioning fashion, so you can practice those you want.
-The biggest subdeck is the `math` deck, so I recomend using that more frequently.
-The card limit I use is 30 card per day, given that the answer are only 2, 3 or 4 characters long.
+If you want to increase your writing speed with these snippets, you can start memorizing them, this will help you tremendously, especially the math ones.
+For this I made an Anki deck of cards, in which you have to write the corresponding snippet given a command or formula.
+It contains the subdecks `bib`, `bibtex`, `floats`, `fonts`, `formatting`, `math` and `structures`, although as I said, the most convenient to study is `math`.
+You can find it as `LaTeX LuaSnips.apkg` in the `anki` folder.
+Don't worry, this deck doesn't use Anki's MathJax to display formulas, it just contains images, so you can use it on any computer without configuring anything.
+I recommend setting the **New cards/day** to a high number in this deck, for it is not difficult to memorize the snippets since they only consist of strings of 2, 3 or 4 characters.
+I also recommend setting **New card gather order** to **Random cards** in the deck options.
+If you want to leave the deck as new, simply delete it and import it again.
+Of course all your statistics will be lost.